nickmortensen/jonessign2019/readme.txt

 === Modern CSS, custom properties (variables), autoprefixing, etc === All CSS is processed through [PostCSS](http://postcss.org/) and leveraging [postcss-preset-env](https://preset-env.cssdb.org/) to allow the use of modern and future CSS markup like [custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables).
 Variables are defined in `./dev/config/cssVariables` and applied to all CSS files as they are processed. postcss-preset-env (previously cssnext) passes all CSS through Autoprefixer to ensure backward compatibility.
-[Target browsers](https://github.com/browserslist/browserslist) are configured under `browserlist` in `./dev/config/cssVariables`.
+[Target browsers](https://github.com/browserslist/browserslist) are defined in `.browserslistrc`.

 === Modern layouts through CSS grid, flex, and float === The theme generated by WP Rig is mobile-first and accessible.
 It uses the modern layout modules CSS grid and flex to support a minimalist HTML structure.